scheals/mastermind/README.md

 ### Additional Features
 * Replay game function
+* Guesses being randomized or randomized in part
 * Ability to choose AI difficulty that'll make it "forget" some of its features